Educational and Training Services through the California Department of Rehabilitation Fact Sheet

 Yes.
 You are NOT limited to choosing “entry-level” jobs (i.e. Jobs that usually require less training and often pay a lower wage than a non-entry level position.).

 In the past, DOR only helped with entry level employment, but the law changed in 2014 with the passing of the Workforce Innovation Opportunity Act (WIOA).
-Now DOR should help individuals to advance their employment opportunities, and to be able to achieve high paying and meaningful careers.
+Now DOR should help individuals to advance in their employment and to be able to achieve high paying and meaningful careers.

 Yes.
 If you are a current DOR client you may ask for a change to your Individualized Plan for Employment (IPE) to include more services like additional training, if you need it to find a job that meets your goal.
 Or you can ask DOR to change your goal, which could include training for an advanced degree.